Employee Testing Program

 - Click “Place Order” – this generates an order form (don’t worry about the fields noted with red asterisks – they are no longer required)

-*Please Note* You must complete a new order on TestDirectly for each test you schedule.
+You must complete a new order on TestDirectly for each test you schedule.
+When scheduling subsequent tests, log into your portal and complete the following steps:

 - Choose your appointment time